News media: Broadcasting

-Broadcasting is the distribution of audio and video signals (programs) to a number of recipients ("listeners" or "viewers") that belong to a large group.
+Broadcasting is the distribution of audio and video signals (programs) to a number of recipients (listeners or viewers).
 This group may be the public in general, or a relatively large audience within the public.
-Thus, an Internet channel may distribute text or music worldwide, while a public address system in (for example) a workplace may broadcast very limited ad hoc soundbites to a small population within its range.

-The sequencing of content in a broadcast is called a schedule.
+Broadcasting forms a very large segment of the mass media.
 Television and radio programs are distributed through radio broadcasting or cable, often simultaneously.
 By coding signals and having decoding equipment in homes, the latter also enables subscription-based channels and pay-per-view services.
+The sequencing of content in a broadcast is called a schedule.
 A broadcasting organization may broadcast several programs at the same time, through several channels (frequencies), for example BBC One and Two.
 On the other hand, two or more organizations may share a channel and each use it during a fixed part of the day.
 Digital radio and digital television may also transmit multiplexed programming, with several channels compressed into one ensemble.

-When broadcasting is done via the Internet the term webcasting is often used.

-Broadcasting forms a very large segment of the mass media.

-Broadcasting to a very narrow range of audience is called narrowcasting.

 Television

-In a broadcast system (television), journalists or reporters are also involved with editing the video material that has been shot alongside their research, and in working on the visual narrative of the story.
-Broadcast journalists often make an appearance in the news story at the beginning or end of the video clip.

-In television or broadcast journalism, news analysts (also called news-casters or news anchors) examine, interpret, and broadcast news received from various sources of information.
+In television or broadcast journalism, news analysts (also called newscasters or news anchors) examine, interpret, and broadcast news received from various sources of information.
 Anchors present this as news, either videotaped or live, through transmissions from on-the-scene reporters (news correspondents).

-News films ("clips") can vary in length; there are some which may be as long as ten minutes, others that need to fit in all the relevant information and material in two or three minutes.
-News channels these days have also begun to host special documentary films that stretch for much longer durations and are able to explore a news subject or issue in greater detail.
+News films, or "clips," can vary in length.
+There are some which may be as long as ten minutes and others that need to fit in all the relevant information and material in two or three minutes.
+News channels have also begun to host special documentary films that are much longer durations and able to explore a news subject or issue in greater detail.

-The desk persons categorise news stories with various formats according to the merit of the story.
+News stories are categorized with various formats according to the merit of the story.
 Such formats include AVO, AVO Byte, Pkg, VO SOT, VOX POP, and Ancho Visual.